Don’t overlook your morning routine: the power of habits

 Another key thing to be aware of is that our brain is hard-wired to create habits.
 This MIT article explains that this allows you to “follow the same route to work every day without thinking about it, liberating your brain to ponder other things, such as what to make for dinner”.
 In other words - it frees up your mental capacity to problem solve and make the decisions you need to later in the day.

-After time our brains actually crave and our reward systems are enacted with familiar routines meaning that we actually biologically crave them.
-You will likely already be acutely aware of this when you are tired and you are drawn to the wine/ chocolate/ social media hole you have promised yourself you will stop.
+After time and repetition, biological dependency builds and our rewards systems are enacted with familiar routines, meaning that our brains actually crave them.
+It becomes easier to do than avoid.
+You will likely be all too aware of this when you're exhausted and you feel the unrelenting pull towards the wine/ chocolate/ social media hole you have promised yourself you will stop.

 Isn't it brilliant to know that we can train those same additive qualities that make us reach for the wine, to crave a morning routine that makes us feel good?

-So how can we use the same addictive qualities for a better morning?
+So how can we use addiction and reward systems for a better morning?
 When interviewed by Ladders about habits of the most productive people, Tim Ferris (author of the 4-hour work week) encourages people to “to develop routines so that their decision-making is only applied to the most creative aspects of their work, or wherever their unique talent happens to lie.” and explains that “Great systems work because they make things automatic, and don't tax your very limited supply of willpower.”

-Maybe you already have a good routine nailed down, or maybe (like me), you found yourself a little lost as you left the formal structure of an office schedule and exhausted by the endless flexibility as you moved into the world of self employment.
+Maybe you already have a good routine nailed down, or maybe (like me), you found yourself a little lost as you left the formal structure of an office schedule and exhausted by the endless flexibility as you moved into the world of self employment or home working.
 Either way, I bet we could all benefit from better morning system.

 Create a simple, repeatable system that will set you up for the day.
 When interviewed by Ladders, Tim Ferris states “I try to have the first 80 to 90 minutes of my day vary as little as possible.
 I think that a routine is necessary to feel in control and non-reactive, which reduces anxiety.
 It therefore also makes you more productive.”
-He advises readers to “Manage your mood: if you start the day calm it’s easy to get the right things done and focus.” and that “a routine is necessary to feel in control and non-reactive, which reduces anxiety.
-It therefore also makes you more productive."
+He advises readers to “Manage your mood: if you start the day calm it’s easy to get the right things done and focus.”
 Include something for you, that puts you in the right frame of mind whether that be writing, exercise, meditation or visualisation.
 What can you include for yourself to start the day right?